cmu-phil/py-tetrad/README.md

 # py-tetrad
 This package makes algorithms/code in (Java) Tetrad directly available in Python via [JPype](https://github.com/jpype-project/jpype).

-Currently the package contains a translate.py file, which helps to translate datasets from Python (pandas) to Java (Tetrad) and graphs from Java (Tetrad) back into Python (two formats currently, the causal-learn graph format and the R PCALG format for general graphs).
+Currently the package contains a translate.py file, which helps to translate datasets from Python (pandas) back and forth to Java (Tetrad) and graphs from Java (Tetrad) back into Python.
+(The reverse is not yet implemented.)

-It also contains an examples_continuous.py file, and examples_discrete.py file, and an examples_mixed.py file, which show how to run several Tetrad searches on Python (pandas) data, for the continuous case, discrete and mixed continuous/discrete cases and retrieve their result graphs back into Python.
+It also contains several example files, which are a bit of a mess at the moment but illustrate how to do some basic stuff, like loading a dataset in Python, translating it to Java, running a search in Java, and porting the result graph back to a causal-learn GeneralGraph or a PCALG endpoint matrix graph.

-We will shortly expand the example files, showing how to run a variety of different types of searches through JPypa in Tetrad.
-(Of course the entire Tetrad codebase is made available via JPype, so more is possible.)
-Also more graphs translation methods will be added, in both directions, so that more graph methods can be taken advantage of in Tetrad from Python.
-For instance, the GeneralGraph class in causal-learn is being migrated to a new format; we will add translators for that soon.
+Of course the entire Tetrad codebase is made available via JPype, so more is possible.

 JPype allows Java interfaces to be implemented in Python, which should make it possible to use causal-learn scores and tests in the (Java) Tetrad code, from the vantage point of Python, though this hasn't been done yet.